 If you are a writer, editor, or producer and would like to request an interview for a story, podcast, or video with Sheena, please submit the form below to help us better address your request.

-Sheena C. Howard, is Associate Professor of Communication.
+Sheena C. Howard, is a Professor of Communication.
 She is an award-winning author, filmmaker, and scholar.
 In 2014, Sheena became the first Black woman to win an Eisner Award for her first book, Black Comics: Politics of Race and Representation.
 She is also the author of several critically acclaimed books and comics books on a range of topics.
 Sheena is a writer and image activist, with a passion for telling stories, through various mediums, that encourage audiences to consider narratives that are different than their own.

 In 2014, Sheena published Black Queer Identity Matrix and Critical Articulations of Race, Gender and Sexual Orientation.
 Sheena is the author/editor of the award-winning book, Encyclopedia of Black Comics and the cowriter of the comic book Superb, about a teenage superhero with Down Syndrome.
 In 2016, through her company Nerdworks, LLC, Sheena directed, produced and wrote the documentary Remixing Colorblind, which explores the ways the educational system shapes our perception of race and “others.”
 She has also written for Marvel and DC.